Creating a Project from Downloaded Files

 On the Add Remote Server page, create a server access configuration

-to enable interaction between PhpStorm and the remote host or mounted drive where the files are located.
+to enable interaction between WebStorm and the remote host or mounted drive where the files are located, see Creating an in-Place Server Configuration for details.

-If you already have at least one server access configuration, PhpStorm brings you to the Specify Remote Server page.
+If you already have at least one server access configuration, WebStorm brings you to the Specify Remote Server page.
 Just skip this step.

 On the Specify Remote Server page, choose the server access configuration

-according to which PhpStorm will interact with the remote host.
+according to which WebStorm will interact with the remote host, see Creating an in-Place Server Configuration for details.
 Do one of the following:

 - To use an existing configuration, click the Use existing server option and select the configuration from the list.
 The list also shows the main access settings.